 What is auditory neuropathy?

-Auditory neuropathy is a hearing disorder in which sound enters the inner ear normally but the transmission of signals from the inner ear to the brain is impaired.
+Auditory neuropathy is a hearing disorder in which sound enters the inner ear normally but the transmission of signals and the processing of those signals in the brain from the inner ear may be abnormal.
 It can affect people of all ages, from infancy through adulthood.
-The number of people affected by auditory neuropathy is not known, but the condition affects a relatively small percentage of people who are deaf or hearing-impaired.
+The number of people affected by auditory neuropathy is not known, but the condition may affect a relatively large percentage of children who are deaf or hearing-impaired.

 What causes auditory neuropathy?

 While the disease process is not completely understood, (and may be complex) there are a number of risk factors that seem to be associated with the development of difficulties in transmitting and recognizing the spoken word in these children.
 A genetic or family history may be present, or there may be a congenital abnormality of the brain or damage may occur after birth from lack of oxygen, or associated with severe jaundice or being born very premature and small.
 Drugs may damage the hearing pathway.
 Many children, however may not have any risk factors.

 Health professionals, including otolaryngologists (ear, nose, and throat doctors), pediatricians, and audiologists, use a combination of history and audiological tests to diagnose auditory neuropathy.
 These include tests of auditory brainstem response (ABR) and otoacoustic emissions (OAE).
 The hallmark of auditory neuropathy is an absent/negligible or very abnormal ABR reading together with a normal OAE reading.
 A normal OAE reading is a sign that the outer hair cells are working normally.